serahpark/custom-wordle/README.md

 ```

 ## How To Play
-To run the script, type ```python3 wordle.py``` in the command line.
+To run the script, download the wordle.py file and type ```python3 wordle.py``` in the command line.
 The terminal output will display instructions on how to play, as shown below:
 ```
 Command Line Wordle
 This game is similar to Wordle, in which you guess a randomly